V-Squared/V-Squared.github.io/diy/intro/vicase-generations.md

 | EMI Protection | ➖ | ✔ |
 | User replaceable Fuse | ➖ | ✔ |

-We got lots of questions on integrating surge protection and EMI.
+We got lots of questions to integrate surge protection and EMI.
+Although ViCase G2 is larger than ViCase G1, yet its total desk space is smaller due to integration of surge protection and power distribtion.

 # Available Standards by time of shipping {#standards}